stuymedova/inhale-hold-exhale/README.md

 ## Setup

-To run the project locally, you'll need a server able to serve static files.
-I use [budo](https://www.npmjs.com/package/budo), and launch it using the `npx budo --live` command.
+To run the project locally, you'll need a server capable of serving static files.
+I use [budo](https://www.npmjs.com/package/budo), and launch it with `npx budo --live` command.